-Kanbanoo is embedded in the M-Files client Listing area as shown below.
+Kanbanoo is embedded in the M-Files client listing area as shown below.

 Kanbanoo is available in the M-Files Desktop client and with limited feature set in the M-Files classic web client.
+Kanbanoo is not yet available in the new vNext clients, but we are working on this.
+Kanbanoo is not available in mobile clients due to lack of User Extensibility API.

-Top panel
+Top Panel

+The top panel of Kanbanoo shows the Kanbanoo logo and four buttons.
 Clicking on the Kanbanoo logo will open the default browser with the Kanbanoo User Guide.

 The first three buttons affect the display of Kanban cards: